AtharvKamat1/COMP3850-PACE-Group-67/README.md

 The embedding generation now consists of a for loop to generate "k" shadow models. k also decides the random seed to make each split different, resulting in different shadow models.
 Each shadow model is saved as their own npy files.

+Now I have create a variable named shadowData which is an array to hold all data concerning each individual shadow model.
+This makes it easy now to for loop all the sections of code by refering to this one variable with all the shadow model data.
+This will be applied to all the additional steps.